Mastering Multidimensional Arrays in Java: A Beginner’s Guide

 int [] [] a = new int [3] [4];

-Here a is a two-dimensional array that holds up to 12 integer elements.
+A is a two-dimensional array that holds up to 12 integer elements.

 Note that the array starts from 0, not 1.

-You can also define a three-dimensional array. for example:
+You can also define a three-dimensional array.
+For example:

 String [] [] [] personalInfo = new String [3] [4] [2];

-Here personalInfo is a 3D array that holds up to 24 string elements.
+PersonalInfo is a 3D array that holds up to 24 string elements.

-In Java, the components of a multidimensional array are also arrays.
+In Java, the components of a multi-dimensional array are also arrays.

-If you are familiar with C ++ / C, you may feel that multidimensional arrays work similarly in Java and C ++ / C. Well, it is not.
+If you are familiar with C++ / C, you may feel that multi-dimensional arrays work similarly in Java and C++ / C. Well, it is not.
 In Java, rows can have different lengths.

 You will notice the difference when initializing.